KelvinOkuroemi/groceryListApp/README.md

 # groceryListApp
-Learnt how to make a grocery list webpage with HTML,CSS and Javascript.
-And enabled storage with local storage API
+I Learnt how to make a grocery list webpage with HTML,CSS and Javascript.

+# What I learnt
+I learnt how to enable storage and interact with the local storage API '
+# Live preview: